demisto/content/Packs/FeedOpenCTI/Integrations/FeedOpenCTI_v4/README.md

 Ingest indicator feeds from OpenCTI.
 Works with OpenCTI v4 instances.
-For v3 and previous OpenCTI versions v1 integration should be used.
+For v3 OpenCTI version OpenCTI Feed v3 integration should be used.
 This integration was integrated and tested with version v4.0.7 of OpenCTI Feed v4
 ## Configure OpenCTI Feed v4 on Cortex XSOAR